Makepad Project Packaging Guide

 2cargo makepad wasm run -p your_profile_name --release

-This will build your Makepad application as a Wasm module and run it in the browser, while also generating the corresponding HTML and JavaScript files in the /target/makepad-wasm-app/release/your_profile_name/ directory.
+This builds your Makepad application as a Wasm module and runs it in the browser, while also generating the corresponding HTML and JavaScript files in the /target/makepad-wasm-app/release/your_profile_name/ directory.

-It includes: makepad static resources and your application's resource files, as well as the related js_bridge files and the wasm module.
+It includes Makepad static resources, your application's resource files, the related js_bridge files, and the wasm module.